 Rice.
 3.

-The financial management of the bank, together with the treasury, determines the total need of the bank for deposit funds (for a year, including broken down by quarters): sets the interest rates for each type of resource (deposits (deposits), bills, interbank loans); determines the volume of reservation of attracted funds in the Bank of Russia; controls the bank's compliance with the risk ratios for borrowed funds established by the Bank of Russia, etc.
+The bank's financial management, together with the treasury, determines the bank's overall need for deposit funds (for the year, including by quarter): sets interest rates for each type of resource (deposits, bills, interbank loans); determines the volume of reserves for borrowed funds in the Bank of Russia; controls the bank’s compliance with risk standards for borrowed funds established by the Bank of Russia, etc.

-Rules and conditions for accepting deposits (deposits);
+Rules and conditions for accepting deposits;

 Legal status of subjects of contractual relations;